General Info (Oakville Hornets)

 All categories (except U18/U22) have a one-hour practice on Saturdays, on ice shared with one other team.
 All categories play inter-division games on Sundays.
 U18/U22 will have extended game times in lieu of practices.

-*The season starts Oct.
-1 and 2 and your Coach will send your assigned team's schedule by that weekend.
+*The season starts Sep.
+30/Oct.
+1 and your Coach will send your assigned team's schedule by that weekend.

 U7